Dicepolia artoides

 Dicepolia artoides is a moth in the family Crambidae.
-It was described by James E. Hayden in 2009.
-It is found on the eastern slopes of the Andes from Bolivia to Venezuela.
-It has also been recorded from French Guiana.
+It was described by the American entomologist James E. Hayden in 2009 and is named for its resemblance to the genus Arta.
+It is found on the eastern slopes of the Andes from Bolivia to Venezuela and has also been recorded from French Guiana.
+Adults have forewing lengths of 7.0–8.8 mm and forewing widths of 3.5–4.6 mm.
+The forewings are brownish-red to brownish-violet and the hindwings are bronzy-washed white, irrotated with gray.